silshack/fall2013/_posts/ashmbrown/2013-10-25-Creating-a-jekyll-site.md

 So, I made a list for the command line post, which I have found super useful, so I am going to do the same thing here but try to jazz it up a bit.

-How to make a jekyll site (with the assumption its already installed).
-Also for the sake of this example, 'ashleysite' is what I named my blog, but it can be whatever name I want my blog to be called...
+Here's how to make a jekyll site (with the assumption it's already installed).
+Also for the sake of this example, 'ashleysite' is what I named my blog, but it can be whatever name I want my new jekyll site to be called...

 ### Make a Site

 1) `jekyll new ashleysite`
-(Creates new site)
+(creates new site)

 2) `cd ashleysite`
 (change directory into your new site)